saskins/microsoft-graph-docs/api-reference/beta/api/user-post-users.md

 ---
 title: "Create user"
-description: "Describes Create user, which creates a new user."
+description: "Review the API reference about the Create user method, which creates a new user.
+The request body contains the user to create."
 author: "jpettere"
 ms.localizationpriority: medium
 ms.prod: "users"